-For a long time, we had been making donations to various animal causes, but we were never really sure if what we were doing was making an impact.
+For a long time, my husband and I had been making donations to various animal causes, but we were never really sure if what we were doing was making an impact.
 We then decided to investigate and seek out something to support but where we could be directly involved and eventually we found Care for Wild Rhino Sanctuary.
-I have always been drawn to rhino whereas Ian’s first love is the elephant and as both are in dire trouble it makes sense that we focus on them.
+I have always been in love with rhino's, to me, they have always represented the warrior, after spending some time with them I finally understood why.
+I cannot imagine a world without them.

 Then the moment that filled and broke my heart all at once happened.